Dr Susan Akinwalere

 Leadership and Strategy, Centre of Innovation, Management & Enterprise (CIME)

-Department of Tourism, Hospitality & Events Management , Royal Docks School Of Business And Law
+Department of Strategy and Leadership , Royal Docks School of Business and Law

 Dr Akinwalere has published peer-reviewed journal articles in top-tier journals and has presented research papers at conferences.
 She is convinced that the challenges of the business environment are best addressed from as wide a variety of angles as possible.
 As a result, she seeks to share and examine the understanding she gains from academic research by thoroughly exploring the questions and challenges that arise at the intersection of research and the classroom at any given opportunity.